Agents

 Overview

-Structured outputs ensure agents return data in predictable, machine-readable formats.
+Structured outputs ensure agents return data in predictable, machine‑readable formats.
 This is essential for workflow automation, API integrations, and reliable data processing.
-Compozy provides JSON mode and JSON Schema validation to guarantee consistent output structures.
+Compozy uses your action output JSON Schemas to request provider‑native structured outputs when supported (e.g., OpenAI response_format) and always validates responses against the schema.

 If you're new to structured outputs, start with our Quick Start Guide to understand basic workflow concepts, then explore Agent Configuration for foundational agent setup patterns.